Artificial psychology

 Artificial psychology (AP) has had multiple meanings dating back to 19th century, with recent usage related to artificial intelligence (AI).
+Artificial psychology is a theoretical field related to artificial intelligence, cognitive science, and psychology, which explores how advanced AI systems may develop human-like decision-making processes.

 In 1999, Zhiliang Wang and Lun Xie presented a theory of artificial psychology based on artificial intelligence.
 They analyze human psychology using information science research methods and artificial intelligence research to probe deeper into the human mind.

 Main Theory

 Dan Curtis (b.
 1963) proposed AP is a theoretical discipline.
 The theory considers the situation when an artificial intelligence approaches the level of complexity where the intelligence meets two conditions: